Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 Refining your layers once they are moved to Japantown:

 - When your layer is ready for testing, both you and the admin will need to move it to the desired position: first they have to change the position in the ARpoise directory registry, and then you need to change the position in your own porPOIse account.
-More on this below.

 - Once your layer is positioned in Japantown, you can still change and test it from home using [remote testing with Fixed Location](UsingARpoiseApp.md#remote-viewing-arpoises-fixed-position-feature).
+You should have already learned this in the [Using ARpoise App: Remote Viewing with Fixed Position](UsingARpoiseApp.md#remote-viewing-arpoises-fixed-position-feature) tutorial.

 - For the real testing, **go to the site** where your layer is positioned and view it on your smartphone.
 (If you have been using Fixed Position to test from home, don't forget to **unclick** it first!).